Fields of poppies may inspire artists with their beauty, but the opium poppy flower inspires a more sinister condition: addiction.

 - Involuntary movements of the legs

 In addition to the real and persistent risk of overdose, people who use opiates are at risk of contracting HIV and developing AIDS.
-In the past, researchers thought this risk existed because people were sharing needles and drug paraphernalia while they were on opiates, but now, researchers suggest that people engage in risky sexual behaviors while they’re under the influence, and these behaviors can cause infection.
-An article published by the NIDA makes this connection quite clear.
-The authors report that 64 percent of people who were receiving treatment for HIV/AIDS between the years of 2005 and 2009 had used an illicit drug, but none had injected the drug.
+In the past, researchers thought this risk existed because people were sharing needles and drug paraphernalia while they were on opiates, but now, researchers suggest that people engage in risky sexual behaviors while they’re under the influence, and these behaviors cause infection.
+In fact, around 64 percent of people who received treatment for HIV/AIDS between the years of 2005 and 2009 used an illicit drug, but none injected the drug.

 Dealing With an Addiction

 At Michael’s House, we’ve helped hundreds of people overcome their opiate addictions.
 We tailor our approaches to meet the needs of our patients, and we work hard to make sure that our clients are comfortable throughout treatment.
-We hope you’ll call today to find out more.
+We hope you’ll call 760.548.4032 today to find out more.

 Drug Enforcement Administration. (n.d.).
 Opium.
 Retrieved May 1, 2017 from https://www.dea.gov/druginfo/drug_data_sheets/Opium.pdf.

 DEA Museum & Visitors Center. (n.d.).
 Cannabis, Coca, & Poppy: Nature’s Addictive Plants.
 Retrieved May 1, 2017 from https://www.deamuseum.org/ccp/opium/history.html.